Get

 Health & Care

 The most significant care factor that prospective Norwegian Forest Cat owners should consider is grooming.
-You’ll need to groom your cat several times a week since their natural grooming abilities won’t be enough to prevent their long, luxurious fur from getting matted.
+You’ll need to brush your cat several times a week, especially during shedding season, in order to prevent their long, luxurious fur from getting matted.

-Norwegian Forest Cats are generally healthy cats but can be predisposed to many genetic disorders.
+Norwegian Forest Cats are generally healthy cats but can be predisposed to a few inherited health disorders.
 Most breeders will screen for these and tell you if your cat is likely to display them or pass them down through breeding.

-Hypertrophic cardiomyopathy is a form of heart disease.
-While its prevalence hasn’t been proven in the Norwegian Forest Cat, it’s worth keeping in mind as catching it early ensures the best prognosis.
+Hypertrophic cardiomyopathy (HCM) is a form of heart disease.
+HCM has been reported in the breed, although the genetic component hasn’t yet been definitively identified, it’s worth keeping in mind as catching it early ensures the best prognosis.

 Polycystic kidney disease is a genetic disease that affects the kidneys.
-No DNA test for the disease is currently available for Norwegian Forest Cats, but the disease can be detected through an ultrasound.
+A DNA test for the disease is available and it can also be detected through an ultrasound.
 Your vet may recommend it if you have a Norwegian Forest Cat.

 Retinal dysplasia is an eye defect that doesn’t worsen the cat’s vision but causes spots on the retinas.